voiceflow/runtime-client-js/README.md

 The Voiceflow Runtime Client is an SDK for running Voiceflow apps in JavaScript.

-Developers or designers can build a fully-functioning conversational app on [Voiceflow](https://creator.voiceflow.com), and integrate that app into a JavaScript project using the SDK.
-This allows you to quickly add any kind of voice interface, such as a chatbot, to your project, without the hassle of implementing the conversation flow using code.
+First, you build a fully-functioning conversational app on [Voiceflow](https://creator.voiceflow.com).
+Then, you integrate that app into a JavaScript project using the SDK.
+This allows you to quickly add any kind of voice interface, such as a chatbot, to your project, without the hassle of implementing the conversational flow using code.

 The Runtime Client can be used with jQuery, React, and any other JavaScript library or framework.